simon-anders/htseq/trunk/doc/alignments.rst

 .. class:: BowtieAlignment( bowtie_line )

-   ``BowtieAlignment`` objects contain all the attributes from :class:Alignment and :class:AlignmentWithSequenceReversal, and, in addition, these:
+   ``BowtieAlignment`` objects contain all the attributes from :class:`Alignment` and :class:`AlignmentWithSequenceReversal`, and, in addition, these:

    .. attribute:: BowtieAlignment.reserved

-      The ``reserved`` field from the Bowtie output file as a string.
+      A string.
+The ``reserved`` field from the Bowtie output file.
 See the Bowtie manual for its meaning.

-   .. attribute:: BowtieAlignment.substitutions  (string)
+   .. attribute:: BowtieAlignment.substitutions

+      A string.
 The substitutions string that describes mismatches in the format ``22:A>C, 25:C>T`` to indicate a change from A to C in position 22 and from C to T in position 25.
       No further parsing for this is offered yet.

 .. class:: SAM_Alignment( line )

-   ``BowtieAlignment`` objects contain all the attributes from :class:Alignment and :class:AlignmentWithSequenceReversal, and, in addition, these:
+   ``BowtieAlignment`` objects contain all the attributes from :class:`Alignment` and :class:`AlignmentWithSequenceReversal`, and, in addition, these:

    .. attribute:: SAM_Alignment.aQual

-      The alignment quality score (an int) in Phread style encoding.
+      An int.
+The alignment quality score in Phread style encoding.

    .. attribute:: SAM_Alignment.cigar

-      A list of :class:CigarOperation objects, as parsed from the extended CIGAR string.
-See :class:CigarOperation for details.
+      A list of :class:`CigarOperation` objects, as parsed from the extended CIGAR string.
+See :class:`CigarOperation` for details.

    .. attribute:: SAM_Alignment._tags

+      A string.
 At the moment, the extra tags are just put into this string field.
 A parser will be added soon.

 .. class:: SolexaExportAlignment( line )

-   ``BowtieAlignment`` objects contain all the attributes from :class:Alignment and :class:AlignmentWithSequenceReversal, and, in addition, these:
+   ``SolexaExportAlignment`` objects contain all the attributes from :class:`Alignment` and :class:`AlignmentWithSequenceReversal`, and, in addition, these:

    .. attribute:: SolexaExportAlignment.passed_filter

+      A boolean.
 Whether the read passed the chastity filter.
-If ``passed_filter==False``, the ``aligned==False``.
+If ``passed_filter==False``, then ``aligned==False``.

    .. attribute:: SolexaExportAlignment.nomatch_code

+      A string.
 For ``aligned==False``, a code indicating why no match could be found.
 See the description of the 11th column of the Solexa Export format in the SolexaPipeline manual for the meaning of the codes.
 For ``aligned==True``, ``nomatch_code==None``.